GAsNA/la-taverniere/README.md

 - [x]  Command to add or delete a handler to add a role to a user when a reaction is made on a specific message - admin only
     - [ ] Reaction are optionnal (all reaction taken in account if not specified)
 - [x]  No youtube live command for 'today' or until a specified date - admin only - NOT PUBLICLY OPEN TO EVERY GUILD FOR NOW

+## TODO
+- [ ]  Verification all log error
+- [ ]  handler-reaction-role: check if role is higher than the bot
+- [ ]  Personalized join and leave message
+- [ ]  Remove "DATABASE_URL" from env.sample

 ## Libraries
 -  [discordgo](https://github.com/bwmarrin/discordgo), for a simple utilisation of the api discord in Go